Woman gives birth onboard flight | Business

 Woman gives birth onboard flight

-A woman gave birth to a girl mid-air in a flight from Bengaluru to Jaipur on Wednesday, officials said.
+A woman gave birth to a girl mid-air in a flight from Bengaluru to Jaipur on Wednesday with the help of cabin crew and a doctor, officials said.

-The baby was delivered with the help of a doctor, posted at North Western Railway (NWR), who was also travelling on the flight.
+The pregnant woman went into labour pain mid-air on the IndiGo flight 6E-469, according to the airline statement.

+Jaipur airport was immediately informed to arrange for a doctor and an ambulance.
+The two were taken to a hospital after arrival and both are healthy, the officials said.

+The flight departed from Bengaluru around 5.45 am and landed in Jaipur around 8 am, the airline said.

 Nazir was awarded with an orange card by the airline management for charity work for providing services.
-She is a 2019-batch railway medical health service officer.
-PTI AG HMB
+She is a 2019-batch railway medical health service officer, the spokesperson said.
+PTI DSP/AG SMN HMB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)